 We are always in need of foster parents and families to take care of kittens and cats while they are waiting for their forever homes.
 Please visit our Foster page for complete information, including training, on these volunteer opportunities.

 We are often in need of transporting cats from other area shelters to FieldHaven or nearby medical facilities.
-We transport cats to bay area shelters so you may get to spend a day in San Francisco!
-Some of these transports are regularly scheduled, but many are short trips with short notice.
+We transport cats to Bay Area shelters, so you may get to spend a day in San Francisco!
+Some of these are scheduled transports, but many are short trips with short notice.
 You are perfect for this opportunity if you have a flexible schedule and reliable vehicle.